Academic Partnership Programs

 Admissions offers will be made following interviews in early Fall of the students’ fourth year.
 Eligibility is not a guarantee that the candidate will be granted admission to NYITCOM; candidates will be held to the same rigorous admissions standards as other applicants, and final decisions will be solely at the discretion of NYITCOM.
 Students enrolled in the Program who do not meet or exceed the above standards have the privilege of applying for admission to NYITCOM through the regular channels or procedures.
 All candidates must meet NYITCOM admission standards at the time of their enrollment into NYITCOM.
 NYITCOM reserves the right to deny admission to students who, in the opinion of NYITCOM, may have difficulty obtaining a medical license.

-Sophomores (4 completed semesters) must declare their intention to participate in the program to Dr. Adriane Bilous (abilous01@manhattan.eduby April 15 of their sophomore year.
-Eligible students possess a 3.0 minimum GPA and Science GPA that must be maintained throughout their 3rd and 4th years at Manhattan College.
+Sophomores (4 completed semesters) must declare their intention to participate in the program to Dr. Adriane Bilous (abilous01@manhattan.edu) by April 15 of their sophomore year.
+Eligible students possess a 3.0 minimum GPA and Science GPA that must be maintained throughout their 3rd and 4th years at Manhattan University.
 Participants must apply to TOUROCOM at the end of their 3rd year and will be considered for acceptance if they meet the following criteria:

-2. Manhattan College students meeting the criteria will be eligible for a personal interview with TouroCOM’s Admissions Committee, provided that they also obtain a Highly Recommended status from the Manhattan College HPAC.
+- Manhattan University students meeting the criteria will be eligible for a personal interview with TouroCOM’s Admissions Committee, provided that they also obtain a Highly Recommended status from the Manhattan University HPAC.
 The interview will occur during the regular admissions cycle for the anticipated year of matriculation and will take place at TouroCOM.

-4. Complete application process should take place during the final year study at Manhattan College.
+- Complete application process should take place during the final year study at Manhattan University.

-5. The candidate must be in compliance with all other requirements of the College and/or TouroCOM as set forth in this agreement and the application process
+- The candidate must be in compliance with all other requirements of the University and/or TouroCOM as set forth in this agreement and the application process

 Eligibility is not a guarantee that the candidate will be granted admission to TOUROCOM; candidates will be held to the same rigorous admissions standards as other applicants, and final decisions will be solely at the discretion of TOUROCOM.
 Students enrolled in the Program who do not meet or exceed the above standards have the privilege of applying for admission to TOUROCOM through the regular channels or procedures.
 All candidates must meet TOUROCOM admission standards at the time of their enrollment into TOUROCOM.
 TOUROCOM reserves the right to deny admission to students who, in the opinion of TOUROCOM, may have difficulty obtaining a medical license.